So you've been hearing a lot about data processing but still don't quite understand it? We're here to help.

 1. Data collection

-The first stage of data collection involves gathering raw data from various sources, such as sensors, databases, or customer surveys.
+The first stage of data collection involves gathering and discovering raw data from various sources, such as sensors, databases, or customer surveys.
 It is essential to ensure the collected data is accurate, complete, and relevant to the analysis or processing goals.
+Care must be taken to avoid selection bias, where the method of collecting data inadvertently favors certain outcomes or groups, potentially skewing results and leading to inaccurate conclusions.

 2. Data preparation

 Once the data is collected, it moves to the data preparation stage.
-Here, the raw data is cleaned up and organized for further processing.
-This stage involves checking for errors and removing any bad data (redundant, incomplete, or incorrect).
-Data preparation aims to create high-quality and reliable data for subsequent processing steps.
+Here, the raw data is cleaned up, organized, and often enriched for further processing.
+This stage involves checking for errors, removing any bad data (redundant, incomplete, or incorrect), and enhancing the dataset with additional relevant information from external sources, a process known as data enrichment.
+Data preparation aims to create high-quality, reliable, and comprehensive data for subsequent processing steps.

 3. Data input